LaserQueue/LaserQueue/www/config.md

 #### Default: `LaserQueue`
 ---
 ### `pass_depth` : `number`
+How many jobs from the top are allowed to be passed off.
 #### Default: `1`
 ---
 ### `pass_hover` : `string`
+The hovertext for the pass button.
 #### Default: `Move job down`
 ---
 ### `port` : `string`